BietSoft/brixx.docs/brixx-script/README.md

 ## `.elementPrefix`

 Returns the Brixx element prefix.
+The Brixx element identifier is preceded by the Brixx element prefix with a hyphen.
+Use `setElementPrefix` to change the default element prefix `[elementPrefix='brixx']`.

 **`Readonly`**